coen-hyde/Shanty-Mongo/README.markdown

 If you are connecting to localhost without any authentication then no need to worry about connections any further.
 Shanty Mongo will connect automatically on the first request if no connections have previously been added.

+-Call Model_My_ClassName::getServerInfo() to get an array of information about the server you are connecting to -Call Model_My_ClassName::getMasterServerInfo() || Model_My_ClassName::getWriteServerInfo() to get an array of information about the primary write server you are connecting to
+-Call Model_My_ClassName::getSlaveServerInfo() || Model_My_ClassName::getReadServerInfo() to get an array of information about the primary read server you are connecting to

 #### Advanced connections

 For information on how to configure master/slave setups, weighted connections and multiple connection goups see the [wiki](http://wiki.github.com/coen-hyde/Shanty-Mongo/connections)